 Once you have been admitted, follow these steps to register with DRS:

-- Submit documentation of your disability based on the documentation guidelines.
+- Submit documentation of your disability based on the documentation guidelines and submit this application for services.

 You may deliver it in person to 202 Hanley Library, fax it to 814-362-7607, or mail it to the DRS Office at: